CESNET/du-docs/docs/logging.md

 ### SyslogNGFlow

 The `SyslogNGFlow` specifies what logs should be sent to the final output destination.
-For that, it uses `match` statements that support logical operator `and`, `or` and `not`. `SyslogNGFlow` must have at least one `match` statement to transfer any logs.
+To do so, it uses `match` statements that support logical operators `and`, `or` and `not`. `SyslogNGFlow` must have at least one `match` statement to transfer logs.

 #### Example
 You might use the example configuration below to collect all pod logs from a namespace.
 Specify the namespace and the name of the related `SyslogNGOutput` resource.